ubuntu-mate/ubuntu-mate.org/blog/20160825-ubuntu-mate-yakkety-beta1.md

     * Updates for **topmenu-gtk 0.3 package which now has GTK3+ support for MATE Desktop**.
   * MATE Tweak will segfault when switching to Compiz due to a gsettings schema change in Metacity.
     * A fix has already been commited and an updated package will land soon after Beta 1.
+  * Weather reports in the Clock and Weather applet are currently broken.
+    * A fix has already been commited and an updated package will land soon after Beta 1.

 ### Ubuntu family issues